AsyncFuncAI/deepwiki-open/README.md

 ## 📱 Screenshots

 ![DeepWiki Main Interface](screenshots/Interface.png)
-*The main interface of DeepWiki*
+_The main interface of DeepWiki_

 ![Private Repository Support](screenshots/privaterepo.png)
-*Access private repositories with personal access tokens*
+_Access private repositories with personal access tokens_

 ![DeepResearch Feature](screenshots/DeepResearch.png)
-*DeepResearch conducts multi-turn investigations for complex topics*
+_DeepResearch conducts multi-turn investigations for complex topics_

 ### Demo Video

 [![DeepWiki Demo Video](https://img.youtube.com/vi/zGANs8US8B4/0.jpg)](https://youtu.be/zGANs8US8B4)

-*Watch DeepWiki in action!*
+_Watch DeepWiki in action!_

 ## ❓ Troubleshooting

 ### API Key Issues

+- **"No API keys configured - Application exiting"**: The application now exits immediately if no API keys or Ollama host are configured.
+Add at least one API key to your `.env` file:
+  - `GOOGLE_API_KEY` for Google Gemini
+  - `OPENAI_API_KEY` for OpenAI
+  - `OPENROUTER_API_KEY` for OpenRouter
+  - `DEEPSEEK_API_KEY` for DeepSeek
+  - Or set up local Ollama with `OLLAMA_HOST`
-- **"Missing environment variables"**: Make sure your `.env` file is in the project root and contains the required API keys
+- **"Missing environment variables"**: Make sure your `.env` file is in the project root and contains the required API keys.
+Use `.env.example` as a reference.
 - **"API key not valid"**: Check that you've copied the full key correctly with no extra spaces
 - **"OpenRouter API error"**: Verify your OpenRouter API key is valid and has sufficient credits
 - **"Azure OpenAI API error"**: Verify your Azure OpenAI credentials (API key, endpoint, and version) are correct and the service is properly deployed

 ### Connection Problems

 - **"Cannot connect to API server"**: Make sure the API server is running on port 8001
 - **"CORS error"**: The API is configured to allow all origins, but if you're having issues, try running both frontend and backend on the same machine

 ### Generation Issues

 - **"Error generating wiki"**: For very large repositories, try a smaller one first
 - **"Invalid repository format"**: Make sure you're using a valid GitHub, GitLab or Bitbucket URL format
 - **"Could not fetch repository structure"**: For private repositories, ensure you've entered a valid personal access token with appropriate permissions
 - **"Diagram rendering error"**: The app will automatically try to fix broken diagrams

 ### Common Solutions

 1. **Restart both servers**: Sometimes a simple restart fixes most issues
 2. **Check console logs**: Open browser developer tools to see any JavaScript errors
 3. **Check API logs**: Look at the terminal where the API is running for Python errors